rwxrob/notes/My home lab/Install Kubernetes cluster with Kubespray.md

 	1. `./create-cluster`
 9. Validate created cluster
 	1. Login to any newly create k8s node
+	2. Become root
-	2. List all current nodes
+	3. List all current nodes
 		1. `kubectl get no -A`

 ----